 Within COBR, the NSC oversees the government’s response, supported, as necessary, by a number of separate cells and teams.
 The “situation cell” is responsible for ensuring that there is a single, immediate, authoritative overview of the current situation.

-HSE has attended COBR at the request of the LGD in respect of several emergencies, including the Foot and Mouth outbreak of 2007, the H1N1 pandemic of 2009 and the severe weather incidents of 2009 and 2010 and the Grenfell Tower Fire of 2017.
+HSE has attended COBR at the request of the LGD in respect of several emergencies, including the Foot and Mouth outbreak of 2007, the H1N1 pandemic of 2009 the severe weather incidents of 2009 and 2010 and the Grenfell Tower Fire of 2017.

 The balance of activity and interaction between the devolved authorities and the UK government in relation to emergencies will depend on the nature of the incident and the devolution settlement, i.e. is the relevant legislation devolved or not.
 However, the principles of emergency response are the same throughout the United Kingdom.